mira10-git/robotgirlz.github.io/README.md

 # 12. Results

 The final result is that a bottle that gives regular reminders to drink water every hour depending on the water level inside the bottle, while also displaying the temperature of the water inside was created.
-The details of its features are as follows:
+The firmware implmentation of these functionalities is available in the GitHub repository linked above.
+The details of device's features are as follows:

 * Temperature sensor -
   1. The device consistently measures the temperature using an infrared object temperature sensor operating in its extended range, that communicates to the MCU through I2C.